fatihhcelik/jekyll-theme-chirpy/_tabs/about.md

 ## Security Advisories

+- **CVE-2021-28855**

+In Deark before 1.5.8, a specially crafted input file can cause a NULL pointer dereference in the dbuf_write function (src/deark-dbuf.c).

+- **CVE-2021-28856**

+In Deark before v1.5.8, a specially crafted input file can cause a division by zero in (src/fmtutil.c) because of the value of pixelsize.

+- **CVE-2021-28060**

+A Server-Side Request Forgery (SSRF) vulnerability in Group Office 6.4.196 allows a remote attacker to forge GET requests to arbitrary URLs via the url parameter to group/api/upload.php.

+- **CVE-2020-35419**

+Cross Site Scripting (XSS) in Group Office CRM 6.4.196 via the SET_LANGUAGE parameter.

+- **CVE-2020-35418**

+Cross Site Scripting (XSS) in the contact page of Group Office CRM 6.4.196 by uploading a crafted svg file.

 - **CVE-2020-25538**

 An authenticated attacker can inject malicious code into "lang" parameter in /uno/central.php file in CMSuno 1.6.2 and run this PHP code in the web page.
 In this way, attacker can takeover the control of the server.